Children who have lost parental care find a loving home in one of the SOS Children's Villages (photo:S. Verhaert)

 Both politically and economically, Uruguay is perceived as one the most stable and developed countries in Latin America.
 No other nation in the region is more supportive of democracy and more satisfied with the way it works than Uruguay.
 In 2008, 82 per cent of Uruguayans supported democracy, stating it was their preferred political system.
 The country's adult literacy rate is among the highest in Latin America, a result of the population's wide access to education.

 Uruguay is characterized by a comparatively large middle-class and income inequalities may not be as pronounced as in other Latin American countries.
 In fact, the Gini coefficient for Uruguay shows that wealth is more equally distributed than in Portugal.
-Nonetheless, the economic crisis in 2002 did have an impact on the country's poorest: in a country that was once known as “The Switzerland of Latin America”, roughly 10 per cent face a life in poverty.
+Nonetheless, the economic crisis in 2002 did have an impact on the country's most under pressured: in a country that was once known as “The Switzerland of Latin America”, roughly 10 per cent face a life in poverty.

 In 2007, during the worst flooding the country had seen in 50 years, 12,000 people had to be evacuated from their homes.
-Most people affected by the disaster came from poor, disadvantaged communities.
+Most people affected by the disaster came from under pressured, disadvantaged communities.
 Public infrastructure, such as water supply, sewer systems and power lines, was severely damaged by the flooding.

 Vulnerable children are in need of protection

 In 2007, more than 99 per cent of children between the ages of 6 and 11 attended primary school, one of the best figures in Latin America.
 Although access to education is generally good, Uruguay is marked by significant educational gaps.
 In rural areas, dropout levels are as high as 27 per cent.
-High dropout rates are particularly common among the poor.
+High dropout rates are particularly common among the under pressured people.
 Since education is often seen as the key element in helping children develop their full potential, failing in school often has relevant poverty and inequality implications for the child's adult life.

 Sisters growing up together in the care of SOS Children's Villages (photo: A, Heimann)